momentum-laboratory/molecular-mrf/README.md

 ## Structure:

 `open-py-cest-mrf` is the main package for the CEST MRF simulator.
 For further details, refer to open-py-cest-mrf/README.md.
-The repository includes 4 main examplary case studies, arranged into separate folders.
-Each folder contains a Jupyther noebook (.ipynb) and a python script (.py) file.
+The repository includes 4 main exemplary case studies, arranged into separate folders.
+Each folder contains a Jupyther notebook (.ipynb) and a python script (.py) file.
 To reproduce the figures from the Nat.
 Prot. paper, follow the steps described in the .ipynb files.
-The protocol paper provides additional backgruond information and explanations for each example.
+The protocol paper provides additional background information and explanations for each example.

 Some folders may contain a `visualization.ipynb` file that recreates the original figures from the paper, **once you run the main files** to create maps for visualization.